jfgreen/jfgreen.uk/content/python-memory-usage.md

 more realistic benchmark would be to see how memory usage adds up as multiple items are processed.

-So instead, lets create a small script that grow a list of items and print the sum of the `price` field.
+So instead lets create a small script that grow a list of items and print the sum of the `price` field.

 ```python